 Moisturizers are emollients that are formulated to protect, lubricate, and moisturize.
 Moisturizing refers to the locking in of water to build and strengthen the natural protective barrier of your skin.
 Natural and healthy-looking skin features a lipid barrier that protects against water loss and damage.
 However, when your skin is dehydrated, it doesn’t produce enough lipids to form that protective barrier, which results in a continuous failure to lock in moisture.

 What are Moisturizing Products?

 Moisturizing products abound in the skincare space.
 But, how do you choose the best moisturizer for your skincare needs and how often should you moisturize your face depending on skin type?
-Moisturizing creams and lotions are available in a variety of formulations, and may be light or heavy depending on your needs.
+Moisturizing creams and clean body lotions are available in a variety of formulations, and may be light or heavy depending on your needs.
 They are often specially designed for different skin types, or to target special skin concerns, and may have different formulas for different seasons.
 Different formulations include:

 Warm, humid weather is a time of the year that you see a lot of sweating.
 A heavy moisturizer applied to your face in the summer will not allow your skin to breathe, and could also clog your pores due to sweating.
 Because of those caveats, a lightweight gel or lotion moisturizer is a popular choice for the summer season.

 Cold, windy weather on the other hand, causes your skin to dry out.
 In that case, your skin requires heavier moisturizing products that not only nourish your skin but also form a layer between your skin and the elements.

 Blemish-prone skin can be both dry and oily.
 When choosing a moisturizing product, it’s best to focus on blemishes and not on a dry or oily skin type.
 The most suitable moisturizers for this type of skin are lightweight formulas to ensure sure they don’t clog your pores.
 Lotion moisturizers tend to contain less oils and more water and may be a good choice.